autonity/autonity/docker_e2e_test/README.md

             action: "start"
             target: [4, 5] # start the specific node within 30s after test case start.
       input:
-        startAt: 70  # start the TX issuing from 180th seconds.
-        duration: 90 # num of seconds the transaction sending duration.
         senderNode: 0  # node coin_base address will be used as default sender address.
         receiverNode: 1  # node coin_base address wil be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.